Mounif Salem Moussa

 Mounif Salem Moussa, (منيف سالم موسى; born March 15, 1940, in Miye ou Miye, Southern Lebanon) is a critic, a researcher, a poet and a sculpturist.
 He participated in many sculpting and fine art events, conferences, seminars, literary and academic, where he displayed and sold some of his work.
 He has published a lot of literary and poetic compositions that drew a large number of fans.
 He gradually transitioned into academic writing and poetry.
 He is considered a criticizer, researcher and a poet, interested in literary and critical studies.
-He has assumed the post of Professor of Faculty of Arts at the Lebanese University, Al Fanar, until retirement on March 15, 2004.
+He assumed the post of Professor of Faculty of Arts at the Lebanese University, Al Fanar, until retirement on March 15, 2004.
 He is still active and moves between Beirut and his hometown Miye ou Miye.

 Education

-Early Years
+Early years

 Mounif, attained his first studies at the Church in the village of Miye ou Miye.
 He attended public school, where he learned the principles of reading and shortly after that, he decided to take two years break from school.
 He returned to the Episcopal school in Ablah, Bekaa Valley, for a couple of years.
 Afterwards, he transferred to the public school in Miye ou Miye.
 He received the certificate of "brevet" from Sidon Middle School, where there he helped in writing at the school magazine.
 In 1958, he transferred to Sidon High School.
 At that point, he began writing literary essays in literary magazines and newspapers.
 Also, he won two certificates in Bible study.